 Viele Personen unterhalten sich in einer belebten Buchhandlung mit hohen Bücherregalen und heller Deckenlampe.

-The Never Stop Reading bookstore has existed since 2017 and is located in Zurich's picturesque old town, at the corner of Spiegelgasse 18 and Untere Zäune.
-The Dada art movement was founded in 1916 on the famous Spiegelgasse, where Lenin, Georg Büchner and Johann Caspar Lavater had once lived.
+The Never Stop Reading bookstore has been in business since 2017 and is located in Zurich's picturesque Old Town, at the corner of Spiegelgasse 18 and Untere Zäune.
+The Dada art movement emerged on the famous Spiegelgasse in 1916; Lenin, Georg Büchner, and Johann Caspar Lavater once lived here.
 A little further away, but still within walking distance, are the Kunsthaus as well as the University and ETH Zurich.

-The range of books focuses, surprises — and delights
+The selection of books is focused, suprising — and delightful

-Our range of products is a world of experiences!
-It offers a broad, internationally oriented, partly exclusive selection of books and magazines on topics such as architecture, design/graphics, photography, art, food/drinks, lifestyle/fashion, tattoos, bicycle culture or contemporary thinking.
+Our assortement is a world of discovery!
+It offers a wide, internationally inspired, partly exclusive selection of books and magazines on topics such as architecture, design/graphic design, photography, art, food/drinks, lifestyle/fashion, tattoo culture, cycling culture and contemporary trends.

-As a partner bookstore of the Gutenberg Book Guild, we also have a department with German-language novels and non-fiction books in particularly bibliophile design and style.
-This reading experience is complemented by new fiction publications and a charming selection of English books.
+As a partner bookstore of the Büchergilde Gutenberg, we also carry a selection of German-language novels and non-fiction titles in particularly bibliophilic design and materialization.
+The experience is complemented by recent fiction literature and a charming selection of English books.

-Our program of events consists of book and magazine presentations, readings, podiums, musical soirees or cheeky culture.
-So far, the focus has been on ten photography and graphic art exhibitions every year, curated by award-winning photographer Sabina Bobst.
-From 2026, the concept will be opened and our shop gallery will be broadened thematically.
+Our program of events consists of book and magazine launches, readings, talks, musical soirees or cheeky culture.
+Until now, we focused on 10 photography / graphic art exhibitions per year, curated by award-winning photographer Sabina Bobst.
+Starting in 2026, we'll open the concept and feature a broader range of themes in our store gallery.

-Interested authors, publishers, event organizers from other industries or even private individuals can rent our attractive bookshop — factsheet
+Interested authors, publishers, event organizers from other industries or even private individuals can rent our attractive bookstore—take a look at our factsheet!

 Request an Event